CSE185-Final-Project/Project-Proposal/README.md

 * `<group1_zip>`, `<group2_zip>`  Required.
 The path to two zipped files containing aligned and quantified gene reads processed by STAR and RSEM.
 * `-o`, `--output <output_path>`   Optional.
 Specifies the path where the output graph will be saved.
 * `-p`, `--pearson` Optional.
 If set, check the Pearson correlation for the data within the group and stop the program.
 * `-d`, `--DESeq2 [-filter int]` Optional.
 If set, pass all the files to DESeq2 to process and stop.
 The result will be saved in the output path if set.
-The result will be filtered by removing the genes with a count lower than `filter`, default `filter = 0`.
+The result will be filtered by removing the genes with a count lower than `filter`, default `-filter 0`.
 Note: Automatically check Pearson correlation.
-* `-v`, `--visual [-p-value int, - fod int, -filter int]`   Optional.
+* `-v`, `--visual [-p_value int, -fod int, -filter int]`   Optional.
 If set, generate a volcano  plot of the given data.
-The plot will have labels Up, Down, and None based on p-value and fold-of-change(fod) inputted, default `p-value = 0.05, fod = 0`.
+The plot will have labels Up, Down, and None based on p-value and fold-of-change(fod) inputted, default `-p_value 0.05 -fod 0`.
 Note: Automatically check Pearson correlation and process the data through DESeq2.
 * `-name`, `--name <file_path>` Optional.
 A two-column file without a header.
 The first column contains the gene ID measured, and the second column contains the corresponding gene name.

 Examples:\